CeciliaXiYang/Python_exe/py_tricks.md

    unique_A = A[idx]
    ```
    Note: `ascontiguousarray` return a contiguous array in memory, can be checked by operator `B.flags['C_CONTIGUOUS']`

+6) Cummulative sum of an array A:

+   a) Cummulative sum of all elements into a list: `np.cumsum(A)`

+   b) Cummulative sum of elements by row/column, returned a matrix with the same size: `np.cumsum(A, axis = 0/1)`

 ### DataFrame